 As colour seemed to be an appealing attribute, she decided to incorporate it into the whole logo.
 Colour plays a huge role in the psychology of marketing, so it helped to give the logo a young and fun twist which hadn’t been portrayed through the previous designs.

 Eight designs later and the logo was getting closer to perfection.
 Kedar decided to remove the magnifying glass, suggesting that Google could be something far greater than just a search engine.

 The chosen design out of Kedar’s prototypes actually ended up being the most minimalistic one.
 Brin and Page decided that the energetic and youthful feel that it gave off was perfect for their brand.

 2010: Removing the drop shadow

-To achieve a more funky and bright look, the drop shadowing was removed from the logo and the colours were made more vibrant.
+In 2010, to achieve a more modern look, the drop shadowing was removed from the logo and the colours were made more vibrant.

 2013: Introducing the flat-shaped design